2003 Bingöl earthquake: Damage

 The earthquake damaged hundreds of buildings made of reinforced concrete and masonry.
 Many school buildings constructed within the last six years were heavily damaged.
 A total of 177 people were killed; 84 of the fatalities occurred when a dormitory block collapsed in a boarding school.
 A total 8,417 houses being damaged, of which 305 collapsed, 3,000 heavily damaged, 2,566 moderately damaged, and 2,546 slightly damaged.
 In the city of Bingöl, 6,570 buildings were damaged, 570 of them seriously, including 90% of schools, four of which collapsed; the school where the dormitory block collapsed was a 5-story building.
 Three hospitals in the city were also damaged.
 The majority of destroyed or seriously damaged buildings were constructed using unreinforced concrete, which are prone to collapsing in strong tremors.

-International search and rescue response

-Offers of Assistance

-Greece offered search and rescue assistance, but the Turkish government declined, citing that the scale of destruction was manageable with national resources.
-Turkey did not request or accept foreign SAR teams for the emergency phase.

-International Readiness

-Teams from Austria, Britain, Germany, Greece, Italy, France, Norway, and other countries were on standby and available, but their assistance was not requested by Turkey.

-International red cross and red crescent

-The International Federation of Red Cross and Red Crescent Societies (IFRC) sent a psychosocial delegate and a professional to support the Turkish Red Crescent’s psychosocial team.
-The American Red Cross contributed 14,000 kitchen utensils for victims.

-Financial and Material Support

-The IFRC called for member donations of 2,384,000 Swiss francs (about US$1.77 million) to assist emergency relief operations in Bingöl.